 Sixth Form at King's College

 “Both academically and personally, King's College was a life changing experience.
-By the end of my time there, I had taken a big step forward in becoming independent and well-rounded.
-Also, I made good friends along the way.
 With regard to academics, I achieved my main aim – gaining admission to a world class university (Cornell).”

 - Former Sixth Form pupil (from overseas)